 A medium-build person doing classic yoga burns an average of just 150 calories per hour.
 The number runs slightly higher when it comes to dynamic styles or hot yoga, around 300 calories, but even this hardly compares to what you burn from regular brisk walking.
 However, it’s known for a fact that, from a weight loss perspective, exercise is only 20% of the equation – the rest is nutrition.
 80/20 is the primary formula for those keen to lose weight, with yoga capable of doing most of the management thereunder.

 In 2005, researchers at the Fred Hutchinson Cancer Research Center conducted a study involving 15,500 people.
 Participants shared data on their weight and physical activity (including yoga) over 10 years.
 The study found that overweight people were supported to lose weight by practicing yoga.
 In 2013, the Department of Family and Community Medicine at the University of Arizona conducted a review of the latest research on the subject, which also confirmed yoga’s benefits for weight loss.

 Body and Mind

-As you progress through your practice and change yourself on the inside, all of a sudden you discover that in the choice of food smell and taste are now your key guides.
+As you progress through your practice and change yourself on the inside, all of a sudden you discover that in the choice of food, smell and taste are your key guides.
 But your mind is silent.
 Your healthy hunger is much different from your consumer itch provoked by “yummy” commercials.
 You eat only when you’re really hungry and not on impulse.
-There is improvement in the operation of your digestive system, as your body gets cleared of toxins and makes its own choice for healthy nutrition.
+There is improvement in the function of your digestive system, as your body gets cleared of toxins and makes its own choice for healthy nutrition.
 You perceive the taste of simple food items in amazingly vibrant ways.